-Prior to departure, CIPA will email you with a placement exam that will be used to determine your level for the intensive language course during orientation.
+Prior to departure, Emory College Study Abroad will email you with a placement exam that will be used to determine your level for the intensive language course during orientation.
 Upon arrival in Paris, there is a two-week orientation session.
 French language classes will meet for approximately three hours a day for the first week (NOT FOR CREDIT).
 At the end of the intensive course, you will take another language evaluation test and, depending upon your results, either be required to take EDUCO's Grammaire & Communication class or be exempt.
 However, even if you are exempt, sometimes students opt to take Grammaire & Communication to further their study of the French language.
 No academic credit is given for orientation!!!
-Tutors will be available to those students who desire or need ongoing assistance with their courses in the French universities at no additional cost!